Eight Crowded National Parks to Avoid During Peak Season

-Mount Rainier gets about 2 million visitors every year, a large majority of these during July and August due to the weather, accessibility, and the colorful wildflowers that reach full bloom in the summer.
+Mount Rainier gets about 2 million visitors every year.
+A large majority of them go during July and August.
+That’s because of great weather, accessibility, and the colorful wildflowers that reach full bloom in the summer.

-Visiting in May-June, or September-October, is ideal if you want more solitude, but still want to hike the trails while the weather is tolerable.
+Visiting in May-June, or September-October, is ideal if you want more solitude.
+You’ll still be able to hike the trails while the weather is tolerable.
 The fall months bring cooler temperatures and seasonal foliage that turns the landscape into an idyllic paradise.

-The park is open to visitors all year, but vehicle access in the winter is restricted to the Nisqually Entrance in the southwest corner of the park, and the NPS campgrounds close seasonally.
-By winter, there are several ways to play in the snow, including Paradise’s Snow Play Area, Crystal’s Mount Rainier Gondola, and cross-country skiing and snowshoeing on well-established trails through the forest.
+The park is open to visitors all year.
+However vehicle access in the winter is restricted to the Nisqually Entrance in the southwest corner of the park, and the NPS campgrounds close seasonally.
+By winter, there are several ways to play in the snow.
+Check out Paradise’s Snow Play Area, Crystal’s Mount Rainier Gondola, and cross-country skiing and snowshoeing on well-established trails through the forest.

 7. Rocky Mountain National Park

-Every year, Rocky Mountain National Park sees almost 5 million visitors, with a huge spike in visits between June and September.
+Every year, Rocky Mountain National Park sees almost 5 million visitors.
+The huge spike in visits happens between June and September.
 While the summer crowds come to hike the trails and go fishing in the Rockies, fall is another peak season when Colorado’s famous aspen trees start turning gold.

-The best time to visit Rocky Mountain National Park is in late May or early June, or during the week in September after Labor Day through mid-October.
+The best time to visit Rocky Mountain National Park is in late May or early June.
+Or consider going during the week in September after Labor Day through mid-October.
 These times typically have fewer crowds, pleasant weather, and the scenic Trail Ridge Road is open for the season.

 8. Acadia National Park